-Immunization Policy 2016
+Immunization Policy, Instituted 2016

-The physicians, nurse practitioners and staff at MD Pediatric Associates have always endeavored to be good partners with our patients and families.
+The physicians, nurse practitioners, physician assistant and staff at MD Pediatric Associates have always endeavored to be good partners with our patients and families.
 We strive to provide information to help parents make the right decisions for each child’s health.
 As your child’s medical home, we bring our medical expertise and you bring knowledge of your child and your daily experience to these healthcare decisions.
-We recommend fully immunizing children, based upon the most current and complete scientific data available which supports the development of immunizations as one of the most significant medical advancements of the 20th century.
+We recommend fully immunizing children, based upon the most current and complete scientific data available which supports the development of immunizations as one of the most significant medical advancements of the 20th and 21st centuries.
 Today, thanks to the development and widespread use of vaccines, the frequency of vaccine-preventable illnesses has been vastly reduced, and in some cases nearly eliminated.
 As a result the occurrence of debilitating side-effects or death from illnesses such as meningitis has been greatly reduced in children over the past thirty years.
 Unfortunately, many parents may be confused about the value and safety of vaccines due to misinformation.
 If you have any questions or concerns about vaccine safety, please discuss your concerns with your child’s healthcare provider.